-Profiling

-The collection and processing of personal data with the intent to analyse or predict a data subject's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements in order to take direct action toward the data subject for a non-research purpose.
+Profiling means the collection and processing of personal data with the intent to analyse or predict a data subject's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements in order to take direct action toward data subjects for a non-research purpose.

-Research, which includes all forms of market, opinion and social research and data analytics

-The systematic gathering and interpretation of information about individuals and organisations.
+Research, which includes all forms of market, opinion and social research and data analytics means the systematic gathering and interpretation of information about individuals and organisations.
 It uses the statistical and analytical methods and techniques of the applied social, behavioural and data sciences to generate insights and support decision-making by corporations, governments, non-profit organisations and the general public.

-Researcher

-Any individual or organisation carrying out or acting as a consultant on research, including those working in client organisations and any subcontractors used.
+Researcher means any individual or organisation carrying out or acting as a consultant on research, including those working in client organisations and any subcontractors used.